UKCloud/documentation/articles/openshift/oshift-how-backup-directories-database.md

     ```

     > [!NOTE]
-    > If you have multiple containers in a pod, use the `-c {container name}` parameter to specify a specific container name. <br>
+    > If you have multiple containers in a pod, use the `-c {container name}` parameter to specify a specific container name.
+    >
     > Example: `oc rsync {podname}:{path/to/directory} {destination/on/host} -c {container name}`

-## Upload a directory to a container
+## Uploading a directory to a container

-1. Switch to the project which the container you want to upload a directory too is located:
+1. Switch to the project in which the container you want to upload a directory to is located:

     ```bash
     oc project {project name}
     ```

-    > [!NOTE]
+    > [!TIP]
     > To list all projects use: `oc projects`.

-2. Identify the pod which the container you want to upload a directory to resides in:
+2. Identify the pod in which the container you want to upload a directory to resides:

     ```bash
     oc get pods